-Mark Ray, who is spin bowling coach for Western Suburbs, also indicated he is very happy with how the teenager from the Himalayan foothills performed during his clash with Mosman on September 24.
+Mark Ray, who is spin bowling coach for Western Suburbs, said he was very pleased with how the teenager from the Himalayan foothills performed during his clash with Mosman on September 24.

 “No batsman was confident about attacking him.
 He spun the ball past the bat three times in his first over.
-Fine bowling,” Mr Ray said responding to southasia.com.au‘s queries on the guest cricketer’s performance.
+Fine bowling,” Mr Ray told southasia.com.au when asked to comment on the guest cricketer’s performance.

 “He is with Michael Clarke’s Academy coaches this week and hopefully at some stage Sandeep will have a net session with Shane Warne,” the writer of Cricket: the Game Behind the Game and Cricket Masala said on Thursday.
 Cricket Masala, a book of documentary cricket photographs, is listed as one of the best 50 cricket books ever published in Australia.

 He said although it is not planned yet, he expects Michael Clarke to arrange something with Mr Warne as the two are “good friends”.
 When that does happen at some stage this summer, Sandeep Lamichhane no doubt will be thrilled to meet his hero.

 Mr Clarke, who has taken personal interest in giving Mr Lamichhane all the exposure Australian cricket has on offer, continues to mentor the young cricketer.
 Mr Ray said it is great for both Mr Lamichhane and Western Suburbs that the former Australia Captain is taking care of his development.

 Sandeep Lamichhane plays against Randwick-Petersham this Saturday(October 1) and Mr Ray has full confidence in his cheerful disciple, “I’m sure Sandeep will meet the challenge.”